jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.024.png" width="300" />

-The contents drawn with thicker lines here, are the larger square's *implementation*.
+The contents drawn with thicker lines, are the larger square's *implementation*.
 They are the private contents.
-The objects drawn with thinner lines, are the command's *parameters*. those are *public*.
+The thinner lines denote the command's *parameters*.
+Those are *public*.

 `[ WAS HERE ]`

 ## Parameters and Return Values Not Covered

-Symbolizations for parameters and return values might not be covered much in this text.
-Those are intended to be covered by another chapter: *Parameters*.
+Symbolizations for parameters and return values are not further covered in detail here.
+Those would be covered by another article: *Parameters*.

 ## Conclusion

-Using commands constructs from Circular, it may seem circumstantial whether a command symbol might be stereotyped as a block, clause, definition, call, etc. It seems to result from the way basic language elements from Circular relate to each other.
+Using constructs from Circular, it may seem circumstantial whether a command is a code block, clause, definition, call, etc. It seems to result from the way basic language elements from Circular relate to each other.
 Still, it may be relevant to be aware how these symbols from Circular can be combined to represent constructs from other languages.

 It deserves to be said, that these symbolizations are just *ideas*.
-Depending on how this language might be used by a tool, different choices might be made.
+Depending on how this language might be used by a tool, different choices could be made.

 [back](../../)